• Facebook

 Here’s how I started to train Tulip to go to her “place.”
 I began by placing a treat at her “place” and then told her to go to “place,” pointing to it and leading her there so she knew where it was.
 She would get another treat when she went there.
 We did this repetitively for weeks until she knew exactly where “place” was and rewarded her for spending longer and longer amounts of time there.

-Chilly knows he'll get a treat when we turn around.
+Chilly knows he'll get a training treat when we turn around.

-Chilly knew he would get a “turn around treat” when it was time to head back home.
+Chilly knows he’ll get a “turn around treat” when it’s time to head back home.

 I’m also teaching her to spin right and left and to leap.
 You can train your dog to do most tricks like this by holding the treat in your hand and directing them.
 For instance, if you want your dog to spin, hold the treat in your hand (usually a fist works best, so your dog can only smell the treat) and make a circle gesture, encouraging your dog to follow the motion of your hand.